mpv-player/mpv/DOCS/man/input.rst

     restarted if for example the new playlist entry is the same as the previous one.

+``reload``
+    Reload the current file, as if the mpv were started with the same file again.
+    This is essentially a shortcut for ``playlist-play-index current``, but does preserve ``watch-later-options`` as it normally would on quit.

 ``loadfile <url> [<flags> [<index> [<options>]]]``
     Load the given file or URL and play it.
 Technically, this is just a playlist manipulation command (which either replaces the playlist or adds an entry